pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-10/chapter-1.md

 The right the conqueror has over a conquered people is directed by four sorts of laws:

-1. The law of nature= this makes everything tend to the preservation of the species
+1. The law of nature: this makes everything tend to the preservation of the species

-2. The law of natural reason= this teaches us to do to others what we would have done to ourselves
+2. The law of natural reason: this teaches us to do to others what we would have done to ourselves

 3. The law that forms political societies, whose duration nature has not limited